 Buildertrend was founded in 2006 in Omaha, Nebraska as a better way to manage construction projects.
 It’s used by builders, commercial and specialty contractors, construction companies, and remodelers around the world.

-Buildertrend can be integrated with QuickBooks, Excel, Dropbox, and Facebook.
+Buildertrend can be integrated with QuickBooks, Excel, Dropbox, Facebook, and more of your favorite apps.
 The software includes a pre-sales process, project management, accounting tools, and customer management including support and training.

 Other features of Buildertrend include: